lamhq/tech-notes/pages/devops/aws/1-infra/4-optimizing.md

 ## Improve Application Availability

-- Use a Second Availability Zone: deploying a second app instance in a different Availability Zone.
+- Use a Second Availability Zone: deploying a second app instance in a different AZ.
 - Create a Process for Replication: replicate the configuration files, software patches, and application itself across instances
 - Address Customer Redirection: let the clients know about the different servers.
 An option is to use a load balancer which takes care of health checks and distributing the load across each server.